-Probably one of the most frequently asked questions floating around Canadian Travel Forums, Facebook Travel Photography pages and a question I get emailed all the time: what are the top photography spots in Banff National Park?
+Probably one of the most frequently asked questions floating around Canadian Travel Forums, Facebook Travel Photography pages and my email inbox: what are the top photography spots in Banff National Park?

 I do understand that not everyone wants to venture off into the mountains either due to lack of interest, limited fitness level or lack of a travel buddy (visiting remote areas of the Rockies as a solo traveller is not a good idea).
 The answer to that problem is to stick the the spots that are easy to get to.